-- example.1tl and example.ya which are equivalent and give a description of the automaton's specifications. - example.c is the implementation which will be checked.
+- example.ltl and example.ya which are equivalent and give a description of the automaton's specifications. - example.c is the implementation which will be checked.

-With two files (automaton's description and C file), we can create an annotated file in order to process the validation with the Jessie plug-in.
+With two files (automaton's description and C file), we can create an annotated file.
 This is done by the following command: